BAPTIZE IN THE NAME OF JESUS CHRIST

 In light of this, some may question the validity of a baptism that was performed according to Matthew 28:19.
 The reality is in this modern era, many if not most of the modern ekklesia were baptized in this manner.
 In those cases, God is merciful to forgive the innocent in their ignorance through faith in the sacrifice of Jesus Christ for repentance and forgiveness.

-Paul told the Romans, “everything that is not of faith is sin” (Rom.
+Paul told the Romans, “whatever is not from faith is sin” (Rom.
 14:23); however, the opposite is true as well: everything that is of faith is righteousness.
 This is a primary principle of salvation because the righteousness of God is to us by the faith of Jesus Christ[14].

-ROMANS 3:22, 24 Even the righteousness of God that is through the faith of Jesus Christ, toward all and upon all those who believe; for there is no difference. … 24 But are being justified freely by His grace through the redemption that is in Christ Jesus;
+ROMANS 3:22, 24 even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
+For there is no difference; … 24 being justified freely by His grace through the redemption that is in Christ Jesus,

 APPENDIX A